 - one or more appendices as necessary

-Normally, the dissertation will address the following points:
+Normally, the thesis will address the following points:

-Listing primary materials and acknowledgement of existing research through careful citations and appropriately extensive listing of references or bibliography at the end of the dissertation.
+Listing primary materials and acknowledgement of existing research through careful citations and appropriately extensive listing of references or bibliography at the end of the thesis.

 Problem Definition and Methodology